Dundee: Museums and galleries

-The city's main museum and art gallery, McManus Galleries, is in Albert Square.
+The city's main museum and art gallery, The McManus, is in Albert Square.
 The exhibits include work by James McIntosh Patrick, Alberto Morrocco and David McClure amongst the collection of fine and decorative art, items from Dundee's history and natural history artefacts.
 Dundee Contemporary Arts (abbreviated DCA) opened in 1999 is an international art centre in the Nethergate close to Dundee Rep, which houses two modern-art galleries, a two-screen arthouse cinema, a print studio, a visual research centre and a café-bar.
 Britain's only full-time public observatory, Mills Observatory at the summit of the city's Balgay Hill, was given to the city by linen manufacturer and keen amateur scientist John Mills in 1935.
 Dundee Science Centre in the Greenmarket is a science centre based on the five senses with a series of interactive shows and exhibits.
 Verdant Works is a museum dedicated to the once dominant jute industry in Dundee and is based in a former jute mill.

 The University of Dundee also runs several public museums and galleries, including the D'Arcy Thompson Zoology Museum and the Tayside Medical History Museum.
 The university, through Duncan of Jordanstone College of Art and Design, also offers the Cooper Gallery for modern art and its archives include: the abcD (artists' books collection Dundee); the REWIND Archive (video art collection); and the Richard Demarco Digital Archive.

 The V&A Dundee Museum of Design opened in September 2018 and is built south of Craig Harbour onto the River Tay in a building designed by Kengo Kuma.
 It was officially opened by the Earl and Countess of Strathearn, in 2019.
 It is the centrepiece of the city's waterfront redevelopment.
 The new museum may bring another 500,000 extra visitors to the city and create up to 900 jobs.